Huzaifa134/typescript-calc/README.md

 # typescript-calc
-calculator using typescript
+calculator using typescript \n
-To run this code download the repo and open the terminal and run npm i and then run node calc.ts
+To run this code download the repo and open the terminal and run \n npm i \n and then run \n node calc.ts